HGVSnomenclature/hgvs-nomenclature/docs/index.md

 Users of HGVS Nomenclature are invited to contact us to ask questions or get involved with its development.

 * Join the [HGVS Nomenclature](https://groups.google.com/g/hgvs-nomenclature)
   group and mailing list.
-This is the preferred forum for discussing HGVS Nomenclature questions and issues, and for receiving announcements about new releases.
+This is the preferred forum for discussing questions and issues regarding the HGVS Nomenclature, and for receiving announcements about new releases.
     * Messages sent to [hgvs-nomenclature@googlegroups.com](mailto:hgvs-nomenclature@googlegroups.com)
       will be distributed to members by email.